Is MurmurHash overkill?

 Is there a particular reason this hash function was chosen?
 Is MurmurHash typically used for check-summing purposes?

 Anybody positively adverse to changing it?
 If so I won't bother.
 Otherwise I might take a crack at it.

-#3 Updated by Yusuke Endoh about 2 years ago
+#3 Updated by Yusuke Endoh almost 3 years ago